teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/ini-model.md

 With data of such good quality and so many particles per VLP, two of our vesicle models should be more than enough for generating a good initial model of the underlying lattice structure.

 When choosing an initial subset, it can be a good idea to choose VLPs with different defoci.
 This ensures that nodes of the CTF are at different spatial frequencies within the subset and thus no region of Fourier space should be particularly undersampled.
-The Jiang lab at Purdue University have a CTF simulation [web app](https://ctf-simulation.herokuapp.com/) which is useful for visualising the effect of defocus on the CTF.
+The RELION team put together a useful [web app](https://3dem.github.io/relion/ctf.html) which can be used to visualising the effect of changing CTF model parameters.

 Choosing a subset which contains all available views of the particle is also important, ensuring maximum coverage of Fourier space in a resulting reconstruction